ardnew/ILI9341-Layout-Manager/README.md

 # ILI9341-Layout-Manager
-##### A modal framework for presenting collections of data using a scaling autolayout engine
+##### An autolayout engine with callback support for designing and organizing buttons, text fields, and modal windows for ILI9341 chipsets

 ---